sendbird/quickstart-calls-directcall-ios/README.md

 ## Advanced

+### Using Remote Push Notifications

+Instead of using PushKit and CallKit, you can also choose to use Remote Push Notifications to receive incoming call notifications.

+For a quickstart sample guide using Remote Push Notifications, please refer to [feature/remote-push-notifications branch](https://github.com/sendbird/quickstart-calls-ios/tree/feature/remote-push-notifications).

 ### Handle an incoming call without media permission

 When using CallKit to process your call, there may be times where a user makes a call without allowing media permission for audio and/or video access.
 Without such permission, the call will proceed without audio and/or video, which may not deliver the intended user experience.
 On the other hand, some other calling apps implement different user flow and require a media permission before starting a call.